caiocvelasco/project01-docker-ETL-from-API-to-PowerBI/README.md

   The data is from an external 3rd party API called [CoinCap API](https://docs.coincap.io/#89deffa0-ab03-4e0a-8d92-637a857d2c91).
 CoinCap is a useful tool for real-time pricing and market activity for over 1,000 cryptocurrencies.

 ### The ETL Jupyter Notebook
-  The etl_pipeline notebook is located under the ´project-root > your_jupyter_notebooks´ folder.
+  The etl_pipeline notebook is located under the `project-root > your_jupyter_notebooks` folder.
 It contains 3 functions that perform the 3 parts of the ETL process.

 ### The ETL Process
-  Data is **extracted** from an external API (extract() function), then it is **transformed** (transform() function), and finally **loaded**, i.e., persisted in a PostgreSQL database.
+  Data is **extracted** from an external API (_extract()_ function), then it is **transformed** (_transform()_ function), and finally **loaded** (_load()_ function), i.e., persisted in a PostgreSQL database.

   During the transformation process, the semi-structured data (JSON) was normalized into a python DataFrame to assume a tabular (structured) format.
-Data cleaning procedures were performed and missing data was handled.
+Then, the data follows some cleaning procedures, such as converting categorical columns into numerical ones, handling missing data, and rounding some columns to 2 decimal places.

-  Data Quality checks were also performed, guaranteeing that the data was correctly persisted in the PostgreSQL database.
+  Data Quality checks were also performed during the process, guaranteeing that the data was correctly persisted in the PostgreSQL database.